Interlaced R2D2 DNN Series for Scalable Non-Cartesian MRI with Sensitivity Self-calibration: Algorithmic structure

 \subsection{Number of DNN modules and series convergence}

 Formally, the number of DNN modules $I$ is an algorithmic parameter, and an appropriate procedure is required to determine its optimal value.
-In \cite{aghabiglou2025r2d2}, a convergence criterion is introduced whereby the reconstruction process stops when the data residual is compatible with noise rather than simply using all available DNN modules.
-This not only increases the reconstruction efficiency by reducing its computational cost and effectively renders R2D2 parameter-free, but also refines training by pruning out the image pairs for which optimal data consistency is reached before training the next DNN.

-This evolution is not implemented here.
-Instead, the sequential training process is assumed to be terminated when the evaluation metrics for the reconstruction quality computed on a validation dataset reach stabilization.
+The sequential training process for the R2D2 and iR2D2 is assumed to be terminated when the evaluation metrics for the reconstruction quality computed on a validation dataset reach stabilization.
 The $I$ DNN modules trained are then available for reconstruction.